Why do brands compete to shout “customer centric”? Today, customers want more from brands.

 Instead of saying the “We offer some of the best products on the market”, say “YOU can use our products to become more productive/spend less, etc.”

 The first instance is focused on the company and is vague enough to make the customer think of a business-focused approach.
-The second one is reaching to the reader on a more personal level and makes them think the company’s view is focused on them and their needs.
+The second one is reaching the reader on a more personal level to make them think the company’s view is focused on them and their needs.